hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

 ### 11.2.
 Databases and streams
 - Replication log as data stream
 - -> Keep heterogeneous data systems in sync
-- Problem with dual write (client write to both systems at the same time): write order can’t be ensured
+- Problem with dual write (client write to both systems at the same time): write order can't be ensured
 - Change data capture:
   - Observe all change written to a leader DB, extract & replicate to other systems
   - Optimizations: